Administrative & Academic Appointments

 Vice President for Academic Affairs

-I also oversee the development, evaluation, and promotion of faculty, and curriculum and am responsible for providing leadership to following committees: Academic Affairs, Academic Program Assessment, Faculty Development, Faculty Status Committee, Northwestern Core, Institutional Research, and the Deans Council.
+I also oversee the development, evaluation, and promotion of faculty, the curriculum, and am responsible for providing leadership to following committees: Academic Affairs, Academic Program Assessment, Faculty Development, Faculty Status Committee, Northwestern Core, Institutional Research, and the Deans Council.

 I am privileged to offer a clear and compelling articulation of the integration of faith, learning and living in the total academic program consistent with Northwestern’s Vision for Learning and Vision for Diversity statements.
 Key to this work is my leadership of the Strategic Planning Committee through which I have sought to build institutional capacity for innovative program development while responsibly balancing fixed and variable costs.